kevindelord/UIImage-Autoresize/README.md

 ## Usage

-When this class is integrated into your project, you have nothing else to do.
-You can instantiate an image in your code as you usually do:
+When this class is integrated into your project, you can instantiate an image in your code as you usually do:

     [UIImage imageNamed: @"background.png" ];